 While vegetation communities were mapped in plan-view to determine where restoration actions are most likely to achieve project objectives, individual species occurrences were also surveyed and compared to local topography to determine how specific actions would affect species composition.

 As described in previous sections, the valley has a slope of approximately 0.03% from the northwest portion of the valley down to Perkins Lake.
-Groundwater monitoring demonstrated that despite this slope, the biologically-relevant inundation metric, SEV, was relatively consistent between the three groundwater sensors.
+Groundwater monitoring demonstrated that despite this slope, the biologically relevant inundation metric, SEV, was relatively consistent between the three groundwater sensors.

 Because growing conditions were relatively similar across the site, a relative elevation approach was used to look at vegetation community composition as it relates to the general valley slope.
 A 3-dimensional surface representing the lowest elevation points along the 0.03% valley slope was developed.
 Elevations surveyed at each vegetation community were re-classified as feet above the mean valley slope to allow for comparison of vegetation observations at the upper and lower ends of the valley (Figure 10).
 While the hydroperiod primarily controls species distribution, relative elevation compared to the general valley slope is believed to at least in-part control inundation patterns at the PLCU.